 The Wheaton Utility Billing and Public Works staff are typically available from 8 am – 4:30 pm, and 8:00 am – 3:00 pm, respectively.
 Utility bills are sent at the end of the month, and (per City Ordinance) due around the 15th.

 Although utility bills may be mailed to a renter, payment of utility bills are the ultimate responsibility of the property owner, and unpaid charges will be assessed to a parcel’s property taxes.
+Property owners who sell their property “contract for deed” will receive a copy of the utility bill until the purchaser has fulfilled the requirements of the contract, and the final transfer of property has been recorded by the Traverse County Recorder’s Office.

 A. Water Service